Employment & Legal Resources

 Those who have already applied for EI do not need to re-apply for the CERB, you will automatically be switched over.

-The portal for accessing the CERB will be available April 6.
+The portal for accessing the CERB is now available.

 You can get ready to apply online by setting up your CRA My Account now, and signing up for direct deposit to get your benefit more quickly.